Studio Notes

 Whilst AI excels at pattern recognition, prediction and speed, what it does not inherently bring is contextual judgement, ethics, lived experience or care, and that’s where Human-Centred Design remains critical.

-At its core, HCD is about slowing down long enough to ensure we are solving the right problem before scaling an answer.
+At its core, HCD is about slowing things down to ensure we are solving the right problem before throwing funds at building the wrong thing.

 Today, AI tools can assist with research synthesis, idea generation and prototyping.
-Many practitioners use AI to support and accelerate the design process.
+Many practitioners use AI as an assistant to support and accelerate the design process.

 In reality, we are no longer designing isolated products or services, we are designing systems - combinations of people, data, technology, policy and behaviour.
 When AI is introduced into these systems, its effects are magnified.